yuusakuri/PSWinUtil/README.md

 # PSWinUtil

 PSWinUtil is a PowerShell module for Windows users.
-Dependencies are automatically installed by Scoop and Chocolatey.
 It contains the following functions.

 - Set Windows by rewriting the registry
-- Instantly find file and folder paths
-- Get media file properties such as videos and photos
-- Get and change monitor resolution and refresh rate
+- Add environment variables from PowerShell script file or object.
-- Add or remove paths for path environment variables
+- Add the specified paths to the path environment variable.
+- Determines if the path properties match.
+This function is useful for testing if the specified path is a file system and if the extensions match.
+- Get whether the computer is Desktop, Tablet, or Server from ChassisTypes.
+- Get information about installed NuGet packages in the NuGet packages installation directory.
+- Get link targets of shortcut (.lnk) files.
+- Load assemblies from NuGet packages, including its dependencies.
+It is possible to automatically install the required packages.
+- Create SSH key using ssh-keygen.
+- Test if a version is in the allowed range.

 ## Requirements

-PowerShell 5.0 (or later)
+Windows PowerShell 5.1 (or later)
+Carbon 2.15.1 (or later)

 ## Installing